A short history of the Australasian Arachnological Society

-The Australasian Arachnological Society was formed in November 1979 by Robert Raven (photo left), when he was an enthusiastic technical officer for Dr Valerie Todd-Davies, the then curator of Arachnology at the Queensland Museum, Brisbane.
-Robert created the society's newsletter Australasian Arachnology to foster communication amidst colleagues and interested amateurs that were spread across a large geographical area.
-Dr Raven managed the membership for a number of years and produced 24 issues of Australasian Arachnology overall, with various taxa depicting the covers.
-He is now curator of Arachnology at the Queensland Museum, in Brisbane, and continues to be an avid supporter of the society.
+The Australasian Arachnological Society was formed in November 1979 by Robert Raven (photo left), when he was technical officer for Dr Valerie Todd-Davies, then curator of Arachnology at the Queensland Museum, Brisbane.
+Robert created the society's newsletter Australasian Arachnology.
+He managed the membership for a number of years and produced 24 issues of Australasian Arachnology overall, with various taxa depicted on the covers.
+He is now curator of Arachnology at the Queensland Museum, in Brisbane, and continues to be a supporter of the society.

 In May 1986, the first meeting of Australasian arachnologists was held as a special symposium of the 17th Annual General Meeting of the Australian Entomological Society in Tunanda/South Australia.
 It was a great success.
 Twelve papers were presented, and eleven were published in a special proceedings volume in 1988: "Australian Arachnology" edited by Andy Austin and N. Heather.
 (The Australian Entomological Society Miscellaneous Publication No. 5).

-In January 1989, Robert Raven produced his last issue of Australasian Arachnology, no. 35, before handing over to Mark Harvey, today Senior Curator of Arachnology at the Western Australian Museum, Perth.
+In January 1989, Robert Raven produced his last issue of Australasian Arachnology, no. 35, before handing over to Mark Harvey, at the Western Australian Museum, Perth.
 Mark soon adopted his trademark cover picture of Nicodamus peregrinus, drawn by Graham Milledge.
 Newsletters continued to be produced by Mark with help from Julianne Waldock, until issue 54.

 The 12th International Congress of Arachnology in Brisbane from the 12th to 18th July 1992 must, at the same time, be regarded as the second meeting of the Australasian Arachnological Society.
 The conference proceedings were published in the Memoirs of the Queensland Museum, volume 33(2) .
 This volume contains 46 papers on arachnology, 15 of which dealing with Australasian topics.

-Since September 2009, Michael Rix, also from the Western Australian Museum, has taken over the role as newsletter editor for the Australasian Arachnological Society.
+In September 2009, Michael Rix, then at the Western Australian Museum, took on the role as newsletter editor.
 In May 2012, Cor Vink became webmaster of the AAS website.
 Michael is now at Queensland Museum.